Description

 Tried: Running flask-unsign with a generic password wordlist like rockyou.txt instead of a cookie-names wordlist

-rockyou.txt contains passwords, not cookie names, so it will not contain 'snickerdoodle' or any of the other cookie names the server lists.
-The server's source code explicitly picks the SECRET_KEY from its own cookie-name array, so only a wordlist sourced from that array will find it.
-Using rockyou.txt produces no match and wastes significant time on millions of irrelevant candidates.
+rockyou.txt holds passwords, not cookie names, so it contains none of the names the server lists.
+The source picks the SECRET_KEY from its own cookie-name array, so only a wordlist drawn from that array will hit. rockyou.txt finds nothing and burns time on millions of irrelevant candidates.

 Tried: Trying to decode the full cookie manually with base64 -d without using flask-unsign to verify the signature

-Decoding the payload segment reveals the JSON structure (like the 'very_auth' field), but that does not give you the secret key.
-Without the secret key you cannot produce a valid HMAC signature for a forged payload, so the server will reject any manually crafted cookie with a signature mismatch error. flask-unsign is needed to both crack the key and re-sign the new payload.
+Decoding the payload shows the JSON structure, the 'very_auth' field included, but it does not hand you the secret key.
+Without that key you cannot produce a valid HMAC signature, so the server rejects any hand-crafted cookie on a signature mismatch. flask-unsign both cracks the key and re-signs the new payload.

 Learn more